Resource Conservation and Recovery Act

 - Corrective Measures Study/Feasibility Study (CMS/FS)A study conducted by the facility owner/operator to identify and evaluate alternative remedies (i.e., cleanup options) to address contaminant releases at a site. to develop and evaluate alternatives that can be used to address the contamination.
 Visit the CMS/FS page to learn more about the CMS/FS process.

 - Remedy Selection.
 For the groundwater remedy, DTSC prepared two documents for public input on the proposed remedy.
 The Statement of BasisA document which describes the basis for DTSC's proposed remedy and cleanup standards. describes the basis for DTSC’s proposed remedy and cleanup standards.
 In addition, the California Environmental Quality ActA law mandating review of environmental impact of governmental action.
 It requires that public agencies study the significant environmental effects of proposed activities and that the public be informed and allowed to comment on project decisions.
 Environmental Impact Report evaluates potential impacts of the proposed cleanup action.
+In parallel, DOI prepared the Record of Decision and Proposed Plan.

 - Corrective Action Certification, which deems the action complete when all remedial action objectives are met.